wendyltan/SearchDir/README.md

 ## Design
 - Use `SFile` to represent file object
 - Use `SDirectory` to represent directory object
-- Use `FileListManager`'s hashTable to store specific directory's files info
+- Use `FileListManager`'s hashTable to store specific directory's files info,use `Singleton pattern` to avoid unneeded instance of this manager class.
 - Use `Sort` interface，and let other sorting method implements it
 - Use `CondictionFilter` interface，as ancient class of other condition filters
 - Use `ModeFactory`，let **LogMode** and **CompareMode** to extend it